dart-lang/language/accepted/future-releases/nnbd/feature-specification.md

 ## Runtime semantics

+### Weak and strong semantics

+To allow the null safety feature to be rolled out incrementally, we define two modes of execution.

+**Weak checking** mode largely ignores the nullability of types at runtime, as defined below.
+Unmigrated programs or programs consisting of a mix of migrated and unmigrated code are expected to run without encountering new nullability related errors at runtime.  **This mode is unsound** in the sense that variables marked as non-nullable may still be null at runtime.

+**Strong checking** mode respects the nullability of types at runtime in casts and instance checks, as defined below.
+Unmigrated programs or programs consisting of a mix of migrated and unmigrated code may fail at runtime with new cast failures due to the nullability annotations in runtime type objects.
+**This mode is unsound** if any part of the program is still unmigrated.  **This mode is sound** if all parts of the program have been migrated.

+Weak vs strong runtime checking can be controlled at runtime via the `--[no-]runtime-null-safety` flag, where the negated version of the flag implies weak mode and the unnegated version implies strong mode.

+In the absence of an explicit value for the flag, the mode of execution depends on migrated status of the program entry point.
+If the entry point of the program (`main`) is in an opted-in library, then the program is compiled and run as if `--runtime-null-safety` were specified on the command line.
+Otherwise, the program is run as if `--no-runtime-null-safety` were specified on the command line.

+Compilers may (and are encouraged to) print a warning when compiling a program with unmigrated libraries in strong mode.

 ### Runtime type equality operator

 Two objects `T1` and `T2` which are instances of `Type` (that is, runtime type